nrfconnect/sdk-nrf/doc/nrf/protocols/wifi/index.rst

 Implementer-level members can take advantage of the program by implementing Wi-Fi modules that have been previously certified by a Contributor-level member, for example one of the `Nordic third-party modules`_.

 For details about the Wi-Fi certification program and the available paths for the nRF70 Series, read the `Wi-Fi Alliance Certification for nRF70 Series`_ document.

+For instructions on how to specifically use the QuickTrack certification path, see the :ref:`wifi_wfa_qt_app_sample` page.